spaceinmind/PeaRS/README.md

 ```

 Plots will be saved to `testplots`.
-Five `.ar` panels will be shown at a time and saved.
+Five `.ar` panels will be shown at a time.

 ## Example plot
 <img src="plots/combined_pulses_batch_1.png" alt="Batch 1" width="800">